Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data

 \subsection{Dynamically Derived Morphology (DDM)}

-Since the differences in the underlying dynamics of each type of the binary systems come from the variations in their light curves, the recurrence plot measures can capture distinct aspects of the dynamics , and thus help to classify the binary systems.
-Instead of considering each recurrence measure separately for classification, we find combining the most effective measures, DET and ENT, can relate better to the differences in the underlying dynamics of the light curve data.
-We introduce a new parameter, Dynamically Derived Morphology (DDM) parameter, based on the relationship between the DET and ENT measures among the close binaries.
-To derive the DDM parameter, we fit the following functional form to the plot of all binaries on the DET-ENT plane, where DET ($f(x)$) is expressed in terms of ENT ($x$).
+Since the differences in the underlying dynamics of each type of the binary stars reflect in the variations in their light curves, the recurrence plot measures can capture distinct aspects of their dynamics, and thus help to classify the binary stars.
+Instead of considering each recurrence measure separately for classification, we mainly rely on values of $DET$ and $ENT$ in arriving at a classification index. $DET$ measures the proportion of recurrent points that form diagonal lines and so high values of $DET$ indicate predictable or more regular dynamics. $ENT$ is the probability distribution of the diagonal line lengths and high $ENT$ indicate a large variety of diagonal line lengths and so high complexity in dynamics.
+For deterministic nonlinear systems with highly irregular dynamics, both $DET$ and $ENT$ will be high.
+For periodic signals, $DET$ is high but $ENT$ is small while for uncorrelated noise both are small.
+Therefore, the combination of both $DET$ and $ENT$ can provide valuable information about the different types of dynamics underlying the light curves of binary stars and hence can lead to classification.
+We introduce a new parameter, Dynamically Derived Morphology (DDM) parameter, based on the observed relationship between the $DET$ and $ENT$ measures among the close binaries.
+To derive the DDM parameter, we fit the following functional form to the plot of all binaries on the $DET$-$ENT$ plane, where $DET$ ($f(x)$) is expressed in terms of $ENT$ ($x$).

 Here $\alpha$, $k$ and $x_0$ are the parameters of the fit.
 To reduce the effect of outliers, a robust regression with the Huber loss function is used \citep{huber1992robust}.
-Subsequently, for each binary, the closest point on (ENT, DET) curve is identified as ($x^*$,$f(x^*)$).
-The length on the curve from $0$ to $f(x^*)$ is defined as the DDM parameter for that binary.
+Subsequently, for each binary, the closest point on ($ENT$, $DET$) curve is identified as ($x^*$,$f(x^*)$).
+The length on the curve from $0$ to $f(x^*)$ is defined as the DDM parameter for that star.